-Goizueta is diving into the burgeoning area of business analytics with a new master’s program set to debut next year.
+Goizueta is diving into the burgeoning area of business analytics with a new master’s in business analytics degree set to debut next year.
 Program director Ram Chellappa, associate professor of information systems & operations management, discusses why the program is important, the kinds of students it might appeal to, and much more.

 Q: How did the area of business analytics come about?

 Chellappa: Data people and technical people don’t always speak the same language, so business schools started teaching information systems and management information systems as a way to facilitate better communications.
 Now many organizations have a third person in the conversation: the business person.
 Unfortunately, many of today’s business problems are the result of this lack of communication.